-Typically, the ambient acoustic environment of a rural or agriculturally-oriented community has average sound levels ranging from 30 dBA to 60 dBA $L{\rm eq}$.
+Typically, the ambient acoustic environment of a rural or agriculturally-oriented community has average sound levels ranging from 30 dBA to 60 dBA L{eq} .
 This range is based on HDR's extensive and qualified experience in reviewing noise levels in rural settings with high wind resources.
 In agricultural and/or rural communities, higher sound levels typically exist near roadways and near areas that experience greater human activities such as farming.
-In addition, compared with similar environments with lower quality wind resources, those environments with higher wind resources generally experience higher sound levels.
+In addition, compared with similar environments with lower quality wind resources, those environments with higher sound levels.